Innoactive/Creator/.Documentation/articles/miscellaneous/snapzones.md

 [![Create Snappable Cube](../images/snapzones/create-snappable-cube.gif "Create Snappable Cube")](../images/snapzones/create-snappable-cube.gif)

 ### III.
-Highlight prefab of the snappable game object
+Highlight Prefab of the Snappable Game Object

 For our Highlight prefab we probably want to use a model of our snappable object as a prefab.
 If we don't have a model prefab, we can simply create one by following these steps: